Today you should read: Song of Solomon 1

 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness.
 2 Timothy 3:16

-In an over-sexed culture such as ours, this brings up the question of What does God think about SEX ?
+In an over-sexed culture such as ours, this brings up the question, what does God think about SEX ?

 God blessed them; and God said to them, “Be fruitful and multiply, and fill the earth”… Genesis 1:28